 Differential expression Sliding window analysis distinguishes (DEswan, (Lehallier et al., 2019)) was used to identify waves of aging plasma proteins.

 Age span between 20 years to 120 years with interval size of 10 years was selected for sliding window analyses in the DEswan function implemented in DEswan package.
-Sex was used as covariate in the DEswan analyses
+Sex was used as covariate in the DEswan analyses.

-4 CONCLUSIONS

 ACKNOWLEDGMENTS

 This research was supported by Olle Engkvists stiftelse (grant 193-0623) and the Faculty of Engineering at Lund University, through Proteoforms@LU.
 Support by NBIS (National Bioinformatics Infrastructure Sweden) is gratefully acknowledged.